Menu

 I acknowledge the Traditional Custodians of this area and their connection to Country, and pay my respects to their Elders past and present.

-While there aren’t a ton of hiking trails at Welford National Park (usually a highly desirable feature), I was still pleasantly surprised.
-Basically, if being by yourself surrounded by natural beauty and doing some scenic driving is your thing, then heading to Welford is perfect.
+While there aren’t really any hiking trails here—usually a highly desirable feature for us—I was still pleasantly surprised.
+If being by yourself surrounded by natural desert beauty on scenic drives is your thing, then heading to Welford is perfect.

 WELFORD NATIONAL PARK: KNOW BEFORE YOU GO

-Welford National Park is in Queensland’s Barcoo region.
+Like Idalia National Park, Welford is located in Outback Queensland’s Barcoo region.

-If you want to do all the drives, you will need a minimum of two days here as they do take a chunk of time out of your day.
-Plus, it’s nice to have some down time too when you’ve come such a long way!
+If you want to explore all the scenic routes, they take a significant chunk of time out of your day.
+It’s also just nice to have some downtime when you’ve travelled such a long way.

 The main obstacle to exploring Welford is that it’s just a long way from the populated east coast.
 On the other hand, that’s also a great bonus because you’re a long way from everyone else too.